peryclesjr/dtmoney/README.md

 This project is used to learn concepts about custom hook, usecontext, use axios and miragejs.
 It's simple, but very efficient to learn how to apply concepts.

-To run this projetct correct you need to install:

-In the project directory, you can run:

-To guarantee this project install all  dependencies, correctly, you need to run this command:
+To guarantee this project install all  dependencies, correctly, you need to run this command, in the project directory:
 ### `yarn install`

 After that, you can use: